 There appears to be little agreement whether object-oriented extensions to VHDL should allow multiple inheritance or only single inheritance.
 This parallels the debate in the programming language community.
 According to Booch, "multiple inheritance [is] like a parachute: you don't always need it, but when you do, you're really happy to have it on hand" [7, page 124].
 The decision between single and multiple inheritance may ultimately be a secondary consideration.
 The Ada-95 "programming by extension" style of data modeling does not support multiple inheritance, so if it is adopted without modification into VHDL, single inheritance would result.
 However, the effects of multiple inheritance can be achieved in Ada-95 by using the programming by extension features in combination with other features.
-The techniques are outlined in [4].
+The techniques are outlined in [1].
 If a class-based approach is adopted, the C++ or Java model for multiple inheritance may prove an appropriate model to follow.
 It is not clear how strong the case is for multiple inheritance in a hardware description language such as VHDL.
-Implementation costs, added language complexity, integration with other language features, and complexity of use may be important factors.
+Implementation costs may be an important factor.